orpcy/Currency-Converter/README.md

-A Currency Conversion app, built with react.
+A Currency Conversion app built with React.

 Enjoy 🌟